sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ```

-The `callTx` has a structure like this:
+The tx has the following structure:

 * Inputs

-  * [0]: An input built from `utxos` to provide the tx fee;
+  * [0]: an input built from `utxos` to pay the tx fee;

-  * [1]: An input spending the UXTO from `prevTx`.
-Its unlocking script is generated by calling contract’s entry method like:
+  * [1]: an input spending the UXTO from `prevTx`, containing the contract.
+Its unlocking script is generated by calling contract’s public method like:

   ```ts
   return this.getUnlockingScript(self => {